 Scope of this Policy

 OrbiMed believes that there is a high congruence between companies that seek to act responsibly and those that succeed in building long-term shareholder value.
-This Responsible Investment (RI) Policy lays out OrbiMed's approach to implementing the principles for responsible investment in its operations.
+This Responsible Investment (RI) Policy (this "Policy") lays out OrbiMed's approach to implementing the principles for responsible investment in its operations.
 OrbiMed seeks to integrate this RI Policy into its overall investment process, applying it to all of its private funds and client accounts ("Funds") under management, in order to maximize investment returns.
 Other than the explicit exclusions listed below, OrbiMed is not prohibited from investing its Funds in any particular investment.

 OrbiMed manages a variety of Funds that collectively invest globally across many aspects of the healthcare and life sciences sectors, including biopharmaceuticals, medical devices, diagnostics, and healthcare services.
 Additionally, OrbiMed Funds invest across the life cycle of the industry, from start-ups to large multi-national corporations, and across the capital structure, including equity, credit and hybrid instruments.

-A core part of the RI Policy is to identify, and exclude from potential investment, business sectors which objectively lead to negative impacts on public health or well-being.
+A core part of this Policy is to identify, and exclude from potential investment, business sectors which objectively lead to negative impacts on public health or well-being.
 The current list of excluded businesses in which OrbiMed Funds will not knowingly invest include companies which engage in any of the following activities:

 Material ESG Considerations in Investment Due Diligence